How to Make Shokupan Japanese Milk Bread at Home

 Gather and measure out all of the ingredients.
 Bring the butter to room temperature.

-In a bowl, combine all of the dry ingredients - bread flour, cane sugar, salt, and skim milk powder and mix well with a bench scraper.
+In a bowl, combine all of the dry ingredients - bread flour, cane sugar, salt, and skim milk powder - and mix well with a bench scraper.
 Make a hollow well in the center of the dry mixture, and pour in the water and dry yeast mixture.
-Mix this wet mixture into the dry ingredients with a cutting motion.
+Incorporate the wet mixture into the dry ingredients using a cutting motion.
 When the mixture is no longer powdery, use your hands to knead the dough into a ball.

 3) Kneading the Dough

-Transfer the dough out onto a cutting board or other clean flat surface and continue to knead the dough.
+Transfer the dough onto a cutting board or other clean, flat surface and continue to knead the dough.
 Knead for 5-10 minutes until the dough is completely smooth.

-Once your dough is completely smooth, add the softened butter and spread it all over the top of the dough’s surface.
+Once the dough is completely smooth, spread the softened butter evenly over its surface.
 Fold the dough in half, wrap it in the butter, and rub the butter into the dough.

 Form the edges of the dough towards the bottom to make a ball shape.
 Rotate it 90 degrees and repeat this process until the surface is completely smooth.

-To know that the dough has rested long enough, poke a hole in the center and if it doesn’t spring back, then the dough is ready for the next step.
+To check if the dough has rested long enough, poke a hole in the center.
+If it doesn’t spring back, then the dough is ready for the next step.

-Sprinkle a table with flour (not included in the recipe), remove the dough from the bowl, and divide it into 2 equal portions.
+Sprinkle a table with flour (not included in the recipe).
+Then, remove the dough from the bowl and divide it into 2 equal portions.
 Use a scale to divide the portions evenly; a 1-2 g error is fine.

 6) Shaping the Dough Balls